iqbalabd/iqbalabd.github.io/content/Python and PyCons/diversification-is-the-future-psf-2020-en.md

 Bigger investments in terms of bigger portion of grants given and time taken to reach out to non-US communities, especially to the growing communities in Asia and Latin America signals that the PSF is now shifting to investing **for the future** instead of the present.
-Bigger investment shows committment, which breeds goodwill, trust and paves the way for a stronger relationship.
+Bigger investment shows commitment, which breeds goodwill, trust and paves the way for a stronger relationship.

 The PSF is already heading in the right direction in this aspect, although I